 Should you do it solely by yourself?

 While being your own financial planner can save you a fortune, you may want to consider hiring a professional planner to do your financial planning for you.
-This is because some areas such as investments, taxes and insurance are often harder for us as the non-professionals to understand.
+This is because some areas such as investments, taxes and insurance are often harder for us as non-professionals to understand.

 If you decide to create and manage your own financial plan, there are many resources online which can help you to do so.
-One such site which is very popular in Malaysia today is www.kclau.com where you can download free money tips, and they offer consumers independant financial advice on many areas of personal finance through Webinars and regular updates with their newsletters feeding you the essential knowledge to become your own Financial Planner.
+One such site which is very popular in Malaysia today is www.kclau.com where you can download free money tips, and they offer consumers independent financial advice on many areas of personal finance through Webinars and regular updates with their newsletters feeding you the essential knowledge to become your own Financial Planner.

-Everyone should have a financial plan but it is even more important that the young adults have one now.
+Everyone should have a financial plan but it is even more important than the young adults have one now.
 The earlier you start your financial planning, the earlier you are starting to move towards your goals efficiently.
 Imagine owning a house by the age of 30 compared to owning a house by the age of 50, that is exactly the difference between starting a financial plan earlier or later in life.